dogweather/forkful/content/en/elixir/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-Working with JSON involves parsing JSON-formatted strings into data structures that Elixir can manipulate, and serializing Elixir data structures back into JSON strings.
-This is essential for web development, APIs, and configuration files, as JSON is a lightweight, text-based, language-independent data exchange format widely used for its simplicity and human-readability.

 ## How to:
 In Elixir, you can use the `Jason` library, a popular choice for JSON parsing and generation.
 First, add `Jason` to your project's dependencies in `mix.exs`:

 ```elixir